Bicyclette/Maze-Engine/README.md

 * OpenGL based user interface (buttons, menus, layout)
 * process for main client, and process for game

-**network**
-* code a client server chat with asio or something else
-* implement chat in user interface
-* send matrices over the network to move a character on two clients communicating over the internet

 **game design**
 * Write precise game specifications, goals, story etc.
 * Draw some level artworks